 Bears, Berries & Woodland Debris

-Human Disturbance and
+Human Disturbance &

 The Landscape Ecology of Fear